du-lapin/test_docsify/docs/fixm/charter.md

 > RECREATE DIAGRAM

-- A FIXM CR can be issued at any time by any FIXM stakeholder.
+- A FIXM CR can be issued at any time by any `FIXM stakeholder`.
-- It is recommended that a CR’s issuer consolidates his/her PROPOSED CR with the FIXM CoI.
+- It is recommended that a CR’s issuer consolidates his/her `PROPOSED` CR with the FIXM CoI.
 The CR consolidation can be achieved in various ways, including, but not limited to, ad-hoc teleconferences, discussions over the FIXM Community Discussion forum, or face-to-face meetings.
 The CR consolidation will maximise the chances that the CR is eventually approved by the FIXM `CCB`, but is not mandatory.
-- A CR that is PROPOSED or CONSOLIDATED by the FIXM CoI can be submitted to the `CCB` for endorsement by the CR’s issuer or, by delegation, by another FIXM stakeholder, or by the `CCB`S.
+- A CR that is `PROPOSED` or `CONSOLIDATED` by the FIXM CoI can be submitted to the `CCB` for endorsement by the CR’s issuer or, by delegation, by another FIXM stakeholder, or by the `CCB`S.
-- A CR that is SUBMITTED by the FIXM CoI will be assessed by the `CCB` during `CCB` meetings, as described in chapter 2.12.
-The assessment of a CR by the `CCB` is achieved in accordance with the rules for decision making process described in Article 2 – The Change Control Board (“`CCB`”).
+- A CR that is `SUBMITTED` by the `FIXM CoI` will be assessed by the `CCB` during `CCB` meetings, as described in chapter 2.12.
+The assessment of a CR by the `CCB` is achieved in accordance with the rules for decision making process described in Article 2 – The Change Control Board (CCB).
-- A CR that is APPROVED by the `CCB` is implemented in the master FIXM copy by the `CCB`S.
+- A CR that is `APPROVED` by the `CCB` is implemented in the master FIXM copy by the `CCB`S.
-- A CR that is REJECTED by the `CCB` may be reopened again by any FIXM stakeholder, with a status set to REPROPOSED, so that the CR content can be reworked and submitted again to the FIXM `CCB`, as appropriate.
+- A CR that is `REJECTED` by the `CCB` may be reopened again by any `FIXM stakeholder`, with a status set to `REPROPOSED`, so that the CR content can be reworked and submitted again to the FIXM `CCB`, as appropriate.

-5.7	FIXM `CCB` advice about a CR can be requested at any time, for instance if the consolidation of a CR proves challenging because of diverging opinions within the FIXM CoI.
+5.7	FIXM `CCB` advice about a CR can be requested at any time, for instance if the consolidation of a CR proves challenging because of diverging opinions within the `FIXM CoI`.
 This particular case, which is expected to be exceptional, is not reflected in the state diagram above.

 ## Article 6 – Changes to the Change Management Charter

-7.1	This Charter may be changed at any time by the FIXM `CCB`, in compliance with the Decision Making Process described in chapter Article 2 – The Change Control Board (“`CCB`”).
+7.1	This Charter may be changed at any time by the FIXM `CCB`, in compliance with the Decision Making Process described in chapter Article 2 – The Change Control Board (“CCB”).

 ## References
 [1]	FIXM Strategy v1.1